The Vervaat transform of Brownian bridges and Brownian motion: The Vervaat transform of Brownian bridges

 \end{corollary}

-As discussed in Pitman and Ross \cite{PR}, a standard first passage bridge can only have accumulations of linear segments at its start point (while Brownian motion has accumulations at two endpoints).
-However, seen in the beginning of the section, the greatest difference between the Vervaat bridges and the standard first passage bridges is the first excursion piece for the former.
-Then we can expect that the Vervaat bridges have almost surely a finite number of segments. \begin{proposition} The number of segments of the convex minorant of $V(B^{\lambda,br})$ for $\lambda<0$ is a.s. finite. \end{proposition} \textbf{Proof:} We adopt a sample paths argument.
-Consider a sample path of Brownian bridge $B^{\lambda,br}$ where $\lambda<0$and $1-A^{\lambda}:=\argmin B^{\lambda,br}$ (which is a.s. unique).
-Note that $V(B^{\lambda,br})_t >0$ for $t \in (0,A]$.
-Consequently, the first vertex of the Vervaat bridge $\alpha_1>A$ a.s.
-According to Pitman and Ross \cite{PR}, there can be only a finite number of segments on $[\alpha_1,1]$ since accumulations can only happen at $0$ on the restricted path $B^{\lambda,br}|_{[0,1-A]}$.
-Thus, the number of segments of the Vervaat bridges is a.s. finite. $\square$
+As discussed in Pitman and Ross \cite{PR}, first passage bridge of length $1$ can only have accumulations of linear segments at its start point.
+As mentioned before, the greatest difference between Vervaat bridges and first passage bridges of length $1$ is that the former starts with a piece of excursion, while the latter returns to $0$ immediately.
+We expect that almost surely, Vervaat bridges have a finite number of segments. \begin{proposition} The number of segments of the convex minorant of $V(B^{\lambda,br})$ where $\lambda<0$ is almost surely finite. \end{proposition} \begin{proof} Consider a sample path of Brownian bridge $B^{\lambda,br}$ where $\lambda<0$ and $1-A^{\lambda}:=\argmin B^{\lambda,br}$, which is almost surely unique.
+Note that $V(B^{\lambda,br})_t >0$ for $t \in (0,A^{\lambda}]$.
+Consequently, the first vertex of the Vervaat bridge $\alpha_1>A^{\lambda}$ almost surely.
+By Pitman and Ross \cite{PR}, there can be only a finite number of segments on $[\alpha_1,1]$, since accumulations can only happen at $0$ in the path of $B^{\lambda,br}$ restricted to $[0,1-A^{\lambda}]$.
+Thus, the number of segments of the Vervaat bridge is almost surely finite. \end{proof}

-However, we expect a stronger result regarding the number of segments: \begin{conjecture} The expected number of segments of the Vervvat bridges is finite. \end{conjecture}